-Unlike previous version of Scalix ie Scalix 11.X, you need to install Java Development Kit (JDK) packages.
+Unlike previous versions of Scalix, you need to install Java Development Kit (JDK) packages.
 Due to license limitations the Oracle JRE is not packaged together with Scalix anymore.
-You need to have installed and verify that JRE is installed properly and no libraries are in conflict.
+You need to have it installed .
 Installing Java during installation of Red Hat, for example, is equivalent to installing JRE.
+Scalix 12.6 installer installs JRE automatically if the appropriate repositories are enabled.